sov3333/openai-react-project/README.md

 A description of your project.
 Explain what is the project about and what is the use for it.

+### Setting Up

+1. `npx create-react-app client` in root folder to create react client in new folder.

+2. `npm start` in root folder to create server `package.json` in root folder.

+3. `cd client` and `npm start` to run server.

 ### Technical Used
 What technologies you used that helped you build this project.